textvs/Austen-Works/1814-Mansfield-Park-141-h.md

 At length, a something like composure succeeded.
 Suspense must be submitted to, and must not be allowed to wear her out, and make her useless.
 Time did something, her own exertions something more, and she resumed her attentions to Susan, and again awakened the same interest in them.

 Susan was growing very fond of her, and though without any of the early delight in books which had been so strong in Fanny, with a disposition much less inclined to sedentary pursuits, or to information for information’s sake, she had so strong a desire of not *appearing* ignorant, as, with a good clear understanding, made her a most attentive, profitable, thankful pupil.
 Fanny was her oracle.
-Fanny’s explanations and remarks were a most important addition to every essay, or every chapter of history.
+Fanny’s explanations and remarks were a most important addition to every essay, or every Chapter of history.
 What Fanny told her of former times dwelt more on her mind than the pages of Goldsmith; and she paid her sister the compliment of preferring her style to that of any printed author.
 The early habit of reading was wanting.

 Their conversations, however, were not always on subjects so high as history or morals.
 Others had their hour; and of lesser matters, none returned so often, or remained so long between them, as Mansfield Park, a description of the people, the manners, the amusements, the ways of Mansfield Park.
 Susan, who had an innate taste for the genteel and well-appointed, was eager to hear, and Fanny could not but indulge herself in dwelling on so beloved a theme.
 She hoped it was not wrong; though, after a time, Susan’s very great admiration of everything said or done in her uncle’s house, and earnest longing to go into Northamptonshire, seemed almost to blame her for exciting feelings which could not be gratified.